 2. Cash Back Accrues Daily

-3. Solid Cash Back Rates on Apple & Apple Pay Purchases
+3. Solid Cash Back Rates on Apple and Apple Pay Purchases

 This card earns 3% cash back on virtually all purchases within the Apple ecosystem, excluding purchases with Apple Pay merchants.
 This 3% category covers, but isn’t limited to, the following:

 - Apple.com purchases